jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 }</script>
 </figure>

-…but, although I'm happy to spend time manually compressing key images of a web site, I don't really have to skills to tweak a JPEG encoder in that way.
-So the results in this post are also a reflection of what the codec can do with my moderate time and talent.
+Although I'm happy to spend time manually compressing key images of a web site, I don't really have to skills to tweak a JPEG encoder in that way.
+So the results in this post are also a reflection of what the codec can do with my moderate talent and perseverance.

 I also realise that manually tuning codec settings per image doesn't scale.
 If you need to automate image compression, you can figure out the settings manually from a few representative images, then add a bit of extra quality for safety, and use those settings in an automated tool.